 We’re excited you’re thinking of visiting us!
 If you have any additional questions, contact our church office (503-639-3181 ext.
 2).
-Please note that, due to the omicron surge, we are not currently open for in-person worship.
-We will return to in-person worship when case counts come down.
-Watch our web site and Facebook page to keep up to date.
+We are worshiping in-person worship and continue to stream the worship service live on YouTube.

 Here are answers to some commonly asked questions.

 Are you open for in-person worship?

 I’m thinking about visiting.
 What do I need to know?

 Currently, we have one worship service at 9:30 a.m.
 Worship lasts about one hour.
 The main entrance (the covered entrance) is equipped with an ADA door opener and ramp.
 The sanctuary is located near the main covered entry.

 People dress in a variety of ways at our church.
 If you like to dress up a bit, you won’t be the only one.
 If “dressing up” is wearing your nicest sweatshirt and clean jeans, that’s also common.
 We have plenty of people who come in comfortable weekend clothes.
 People tend to dress up a little more for holidays like Easter and Christmas Eve.

 Yes!
 Families are invited to worship together as children are welcome to stay in worship.
 Rocking chairs for those with small children are located near the tech booth.
 Childcare is available for children age 5 and younger.

 Worship at Tigard UMC tends to be a bit more “traditional” with contemporary elements incorporated into the service.
 There is always music, congregational prayers, a reading from the Bible, and a sermon by the pastor.
 We also seek to include moments of quiet reflection, a time to share our celebrations, and often a special children’s message.